Designed by doctors, shaped by you

 Cost

-Hers and WeightWatchers offer access to licensed healthcare providers who can prescribe weight loss medications to those who qualify.
+Hers Weight Loss and WeightWatchers both offer access to licensed healthcare providers who can prescribe weight loss medications to those who qualify.

-Hers offers access to both injectable and oral weight loss medications.
+Hers offers access to both injectable or oral weight loss medications.

 Injectable GLP-1s (glucagon-like peptide-1) available through Hers include: